Statistics for Unimodal Sequences

-So long as $W_n$ fulfills a simple condition similar to Proposition \ref{P:Fristedt4.6}, the sets $B_{n,m}$ above exist, as we show in Proposition \ref{P:W_ncondition}.
+So long as the sequences $a_n$ and $b_n$ fulfill a simple condition, the sets $B_{n,m}$ above exist, as we show in Proposition \ref{P:W_ncondition}.
 But first we find the asymptotic behavior of the denominator in condition (2) of Proposition \ref{P:B_{n,m}prop}.

 \begin{proposition} Let $q=e^{-\frac{1}{B\sqrt{n}}}$.
-Uniformly for $x$ in any $[x_1,x_2]$, we have
+Uniformly for $r$ in any $[r_1,r_2]$, we have